microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/redirecturisettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-pecifies the index of the URLs where user tokens are sent for sign-in.
+Specifies the index of the URLs where user tokens are sent for sign-in.
 This is only valid for applications using SAML.

 ## Properties